mbg/wai-saml2/README.md

 }
 ```

-The configuration options are documented in the Haddock documentation for the `Network.Wai.SAML2.Config` module.
+The configuration options (`saml2AssertionPath`, `saml2ExpectedIssuer`, `saml2ExpectedDestination`, etc.) are documented in the Haddock documentation for the `Network.Wai.SAML2.Config` module.

 ### Implementation